devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 Up to here, the input embedding has been projected to Q, K and V spaces.
 In this process, Q and K are used for calculating the attention score.

-Let's say we want to encode ```eat``` from the sentence ```He eat fried noodles```, after process 1, all input words will have Q, K and V.
+Let's say we want to encode ```eat``` from the sentence ```He eat fried noodles```, after process 1, all input words will have Q, K and V as below.

 ![Q, K and V for every word](/assets/images/qkv_result.png)

-The scores are calculated by performing dot products of Q of ```eat``` with K value of every words in the sequence, including itself.
+In process 2, the scores are calculated by performing dot products of Q of ```eat``` with K value of every words in the sequence, including itself.
 The result is a vector of size (1, 4) which holds the value of every dot product result.

 ![score calculation]()